Booker T. Washington: Politics and the Atlanta Compromise

 Washington's 1895 Atlanta Exhibition address was viewed as a "revolutionary moment" by both African Americans and whites across the country.
-At the time W. E. B. Du Bois supported him, but they grew apart as Du Bois sought more action to remedy disfranchisement and improve educational opportunities for blacks.
+At the time W. E. B. Du Bois supported him, but they grew apart as Du Bois sought more action to remedy disfranchisement and improve educational opportunities for Black people.
 After their falling out, Du Bois and his supporters referred to Washington's speech as the "Atlanta Compromise" to express their criticism that Washington was too accommodating to white interests.

 Washington advocated a "go slow" approach to avoid a harsh white backlash.
 He has been criticized for encouraging many youths in the South to accept sacrifices of potential political power, civil rights, and higher education.
 Washington believed that African Americans should "concentrate all their energies on industrial education, and accumulation of wealth, and the conciliation of the South".
 He valued the "industrial" education, as it provided critical skills for the jobs then available to the majority of African Americans at the time, as most lived in the South, which was overwhelmingly rural and agricultural.
 He thought these skills would lay the foundation for the creation of stability that the African-American community required in order to move forward.
-He believed that in the long term, "blacks would eventually gain full participation in society by showing themselves to be responsible, reliable American citizens".
+He believed that in the long term, "Black people would eventually gain full participation in society by showing themselves to be responsible, reliable American citizens".
 His approach advocated for an initial step toward equal rights, rather than full equality under the law, gaining economic power to back up black demands for political equality in the future.
 He believed that such achievements would prove to the deeply prejudiced white America that African Americans were not "'naturally' stupid and incompetent".